From your first visit with us, we’ll do everything we can to help you have a healthy baby.

 Chorionic villus sampling

 Chorionic villus sampling (CVS) is done between weeks 10 and 13 of pregnancy.
-A sample of tissue is taken from the placenta, an organ that develops during pregnancy and provides oxygen and nutrients to the baby.
+A sample of tissue is taken from the placenta, an organ that develops during pregnancy.
+It provides oxygen and nutrients to the baby.
 The tissue is checked for abnormalities.

 This test is done between weeks 15 and 22 of pregnancy.
 It involves taking a sample of amniotic fluid (which surrounds a baby during pregnancy) from the uterus.
 This fluid provides important information about your baby’s health.

-It’s important to be aware of all genetic testing options available to you and to discuss them with your physician.OR
+It’s important to be aware of all genetic testing available to you and to talk about them with your doctor.OR

 Eating during pregnancy